top of page

 LIFE CYCLE

-There are over 2,700 species of mosquitoes each with their own characteristics.
+In the United States, there are approximately 200 species of mosquitoes each with their own characteristics.
+Only about 12 of these are of public health concern.
+California has about 50 species, and only a few are a health threat.
 When developing, they go through the same four life stages but, depending on the type of mosquito, the cycle could be completed in as little as four days or it could last as long as one month.

 Adult